Chart Color Schemes

 Infrastructure

-Wallan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Wallan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects likely impacting the area.
-Notable projects are Darraweit Road Upgrade, Wallan Junction, Wallan Town Heart, and Wallara Waters.
-The following details those most relevant.
+AreaSearch has identified 16 projects likely to impact the area.
+Notable projects are Darraweit Road Upgrade, Wallan Junction, Wallan Waters, and Wallan Town Heart.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.